 To develop the knowledge associated with the digital transformations of our company, BL Institute brings together players in the digital ecosystem at meetings focused on trust, its changes and the governance and security issues raised by globalization.

 Tools and uses are evolving continuously at an accelerated pace in a society resolutely focused on all-digital technology.
-The purpose of the Institute BL is to pursue a sustainable approach to disseminating knowledge by accessibility of information more accessible for its internal and external ecosystem.
+The purpose of the Institute BL is to pursue a sustainable approach to disseminating knowledge by making accessibility information more accessible for its internal and external ecosystem.

 Institute BL also works to raise employee awareness about the social perspective.